Peter Blair | December 6, 2022 | State Law

 - Armed robbery

 To be convicted of a crime of moral turpitude, the prosecution must prove that the accused committed the act with specific intent.
 This means that they must have acted with the intention of committing the crime, as opposed to acting out of negligence or recklessness.
+If you need help, contact our San Diego criminal defense attorney to schedule a free consultation today.

 Why Does It Matter If it’s Considered a Crime of Moral Turpitude?